QuickDraw GX: Release and use

 GX was initially released in about January 1994, as a separate package.
-Version 1.1.1 was bundled with System 7.5 later that year.
-It was not successful.
+Version 1.1.1 was bundled with System 7.5 later that year and it was not successful.
 The package was large enough to strain the memory of most existing Macintosh computers of the era, and arguments like "you can now print to PostScript" were less than impressive considering many existing programs had already added such support.
 Users and developers generally ignored GX, and a market for the system simply never appeared.

-There appears to be no one reason for GX's failure in the market, but certainly a number of them conspired to lessen its appeal.
+There is an unknown reason for GX's failure in the market.
 For one thing, GX was very large, by itself requiring as much memory as the rest of the OS.
 Speed was also an issue, limiting it to running only on Macs with a Motorola 68020 or better.
 Given that the installed Mac base at the time still contained large numbers of 68000 based machines like the Mac Plus, these requirements restricted the number of machines it could run on.
 When it was first released, one review noted, "QuickDraw GX isn't for everyone and requires more RAM than many Macs have to spare."

 Additionally, the API for the system was very large, filling several books.
-Implementing a GX program was no easy feat, even though the development was supposed to be much easier.
-This was not a problem of the GX architecture itself, but a side effect of the "all inclusive" nature of the system—a problem most Apple products of the era suffered from (see PowerTalk for instance).
+Implementing a GX program was no easy feat, even though the development was supposed to be easier.
+This was not a problem of the GX architecture itself, but a side effect of the "all-inclusive" nature of the system—a problem most Apple products of the era suffered from (see PowerTalk for instance).
 As a result, the developer appeal was limited; a lot of effort would be required to use the system in programs, and the resulting application could only run on a subset of the installed base.
 The number of GX-based (as opposed to GX-compatible) programs numbered less than six, including Pixar's Typestry and Softpress's UniQorn.